yiisoft/injector/README.md

 When `invoke` is called, injector reads method signature of the method invoked and, based on type hinting automatically obtains objects for corresponding interfaces from the container.

-Sometimes you either don't have an object in container or want to explicitly specify parameters.
+Sometimes you either don't have an object in container or want to explicitly specify arguments.
 It could be done like the following:

 ```php